TomaszBryndza/vlm_laboratories/README.md

 Notes:
 - First use of each VLM pulls model weights from Hugging Face (one‑time download).
+- Live manual control now uses a single generic `simulator.py` with pluggable model runners in `vlm_runners.py` (see section below).
-- Extra live control simulator additionally requires a functional graphics stack + Duckietown simulator dependencies (see `gym-duckietown/README.md`).
-If instalation is needed, use provided version - do not clone newest one.
+- Extra live control requires a functional graphics stack + Duckietown simulator dependencies (see `gym-duckietown/README.md`).
+Use the vendored snapshot—avoid mixing with a newer upstream unless you intentionally upgrade.

 ## 3. Labeled Example Images
 Folder: `prompt_engineering_lab/examples_to_use/`